whitneyshine/stock-analysis/README.md

 <br>
 **How do these pros and cons apply to refactoring the original VBA script?**<br>
 <br>
+For me, the pros of refactoring this code was that I experienced an ever so slight advantage with having to refactor only a portion with the All Stocks Analysis Marco we wrote in the earlier stages of the Module.
+I could refer to the module and rethink through my steps while mapping out how we created or why I typed a specific line in the code and Macro process.
+It saved me time because it allowed for me to focus on the Module requirements within the grading rubric, but it did not make me a better coder.
+Reason being is because I have not had enough practice with VBA or codes that would allow me to jump to the refactoring process without forming my foundation.
+With that being said, I do believe being an extreme beginner in VBA did allow me to fail and communicate with my TA’s and tutor, which in turn, made me develop my skills, understanding and code.
+I would not take on tomorrow with this code because I am not at a point that I would truly need to apply a refactoring code in day to day business.
+I need to be going over code and creating it from the beginning, step by step so that I can eventually evolve into being able to refactor code after making a connection of how to use it in my line of work.
 <br>
 I appreciate your time and thoughts while reviewing and grading the VBA Module Challenge.
 I look forward to your feedback and hope you have a great day.